gnames/bhlnames/README.md

 bhlnames init
 ```

-The whole process will take about 3 hours, but it could take significantly
+The whole process will take about 1-2 hours, but it could take significantly
-longer if your computer or internet connection is slow.
+longer if your computer or internet connection are slow.

 If for some reason you have to restart the program, you do not need to delete
 working directories or the database.
 All of them will be updated automatically.